All new panels and workshops galore in the Paul C. Blau Theatre at the 2026 Authors & Artists Fair -- Check out this year's lineup!

 Movie and free concert will be located in the Main Theater.
 Authors Marketplace will be held in the Theater Lobby.
 Sales of books and artwork are at discretion of the authors and artists.

-All activities are free admission and open to the public.
-Seating is first come, first served and may be limited.
+Free and open to the public.
+Seating is on a first-come, first-served basis and may be limited.
 For more information, please call 702.507.3458.

 AGE GROUP: | Seniors | Adults |